mongodb/mongo/src/mongo/db/repl/README.md

 Even if this happens, the primary-elect will not step down.

 At this point, whether catchup was successful or not, the node goes into "drain mode".
-This is when the node has already logged "transition to PRIMARY", but has not yet applied all of the oplog entries in its oplog buffer. `replSetGetStatus` will now say the node is in PRIMARY state.
+This is when the node has already logged "transition to `PRIMARY`", but has not yet applied all of the oplog entries in its oplog buffer. `replSetGetStatus` will now say the node is in `PRIMARY` state.
 The applier keeps running, and when it completely drains the buffer, it signals to the `ReplicationCoordinator` to finish the step up process.
 The node marks that it can begin to accept writes.
 According to the Raft Protocol, we cannot update the commit point to reflect oplog entries